emmawalshdev/kaytea_art/README.md

 **As a visitor of the website I expect/want/need:**

 **Browsing**
 1. To be able to browse the website easily without feeling confused or overwhelmed.
-It should have a easy-to-follow layout on all device sizes.
+It should have an easy-to-follow layout on all device sizes.
 2. To be able to search for products by text, so that I can find something specific.
-3. To browse orginal artwork and prints, as these are the main categories of an artshop which I would expect to see.
+3. To browse original artwork and prints, as these are the main categories of an art shop which I would expect to see.
 4. To be able to filter by price within category pages so that I can find a product to suit my budget.
-5. To see the image, media used and canvas size of each product.
+5. To see the image, media used, and canvas size of each product.
 This information is vital to me.
-6. To be able to read product reviews as this helps me to decide on the quality and level of service delivered by the company.
+6. To be able to read product reviews.
+This helps me to decide on the quality and level of service delivered by the company.
 7. To request a quote for a pet commission so that I can decide myself whether this is something I would like to purchase.
 8. To receive feedback after I interact with the website so that I am aware if the interaction has or has not been a success.
 9. To learn more about the artist and the process behind the creations.
-As a supporter of small businessess, I like to feel a connection to the business owner.
+As a supporter of small usinesses, I like to feel a connection to the business owner.

 **Shopping**
 1. To be able to navigate to my shopping cart easily so that I can quickly checkout.